odoo-odev/odev/README.md

 ---

-## Update
+## Updates

+Odev will automatically check for updates and ask whether you want to install them at each run.

-Simply `git fetch && git pull` the repository again to update to the latest version.
+If you want to manually fetch updates, simply `git fetch && git pull` the repository to update to the latest version.

 You may have to rerun the `setup` if you didn't keep your local repository as install path, otherwise you are good to go!